-The central task of information retrieval (IR) in eCommerce is to find products that satisfy the users’ needs.
-Words in a concise description of products might not cover product synonyms in all dialects in the language.
-These synonyms are important for delivering the right search results and increasing the effectiveness of eCommerce Site search.
+The central task of information retrieval (IR) in ecommerce is to find products that satisfy the users’ needs.
+Words in a concise description of products might not cover product synonyms in all language dialects.
+These synonyms are essential for delivering the right search results and increasing the effectiveness of ecommerce Site search.

-Users typing the query might not be aware of the domain-specific terminology, and so the words in the query might not match the words mentioned in the product description.
-Chances of this are really high, which would eventually mean that shoppers will not be able to find products that are actually there in the catalog but didn’t show up because of poor synonym matching capabilities in your site search system.
+Users typing the query might need to be aware of the domain-specific terminology, so the words in the query might not match the words mentioned in the product description.
+Chances of this are high, which would eventually mean that shoppers cannot find products in the catalog that didn’t appear because of poor synonym matching capabilities in your site search system.

 Why domain-specific synonyms?

 Say Bob wants to gift Alice a glitter dress for Christmas.
 He would visit an eCommerce site and type the query “glitter dress.”
 On the other hand, if all the glitter dresses contain a description as sequin (formal fashion word for glitter) dress, the eCommerce site wouldn’t be able to fetch those results due to *no match*.
-Bob leaves the site unsatisfied, assuming that the glitter dress (which he wants to gift) is not available.
-It would be a loss for both the eCommerce site for losing a valued customer and, of course, Bob for not being able to gift Alice.
+So Bob leaves the site unsatisfied, assuming that the glitter dress (which he wants to gift) is unavailable.
+It would be a loss for both the ecommerce site for losing a valued customer and Bob for being unable to give Alice.

 Now, consider that a word like apple changes its meaning based on the domain.
-Apple in the technology domain refers to a technology company, while in the food industry, it’s a healthy fruit.
+Apple in the technology domain refers to a technology company, while it’s a healthy fruit in the food industry.
 Cases like these elevate the importance of domain orientation of the synonyms generated.

-To overcome such scenarios, we follow a process called Query Expansion (QE).
-Query expansion (QE) is a process in Information Retrieval that consists of selecting and adding terms to the user’s query to minimize query-document mismatch and improve retrieval performance. (- /Quoted From wiki/).
-For QE, we need to identify the domain-specific synonyms.
+To overcome such scenarios, we follow Query Expansion (QE).
+Query expansion (QE) is a process in Information Retrieval that consists of selecting and adding terms to the user’s query to minimize query-document mismatch and improve retrieval performance.
+For QE, we need to identify domain-specific synonyms.